 In the lecture Immaculate perception, Jerry Kang, Vice Chancellor for Equity, Diversity and Inclusion at UCLA University of California, shows the connection between automatic perception patterns and explicit and implicit bias.
 The presentation slides and selected research examples illustrate methods of bias research.
 [13:58 min]

 In the interview Implicit Bias in Science with the research institute Berkeley Lab,Caroline Simard introduces and summarizes key study results on bias in science.
 [16:22 min]

 The lecture compilation titled Creating a Level Playing Field in the context of the Online Feminism Conference of the Michelle.
 R. Clayman Institute for Gender Research at Stanford University presents fundamental aspects of gender bias and individual counter-strategies of interviewees.
 [25:04 min]

 The workshop video Managing unconscious bias from Facebook Learning & Development is also available in individual video modules.
 It contains short lectures on different types of bias and shows counter-strategies in the working context, which should lead to a more successful cooperation.
-The slides and literature references used in the lectures can be downloaded.
 [1:05:16 hrs]

 At the Annual General Meeting 2012 of the LCLD Leadership Council on Legal Diversity, Jerry Kang presents bias in an organizational context as well as among female lawyers.
 He bases his talk on classic studies.
 The talk is available in short video clips.
 In Nice Ladies, Kang discusses gender bias in performance evaluations of women and men.
 In Emily vs. Lakisha, Kang shows bias towards applicants based on their name.
 Kang’s study results on bias against White and Asian lawyers are presented in Are Ideal Litigators White?.